What is a nonstress test?

 Your healthcare provider may advise a nonstress test in any of these cases:

-Your pregnancy is high risk because you have a clotting disorder, a blood disorder, thyroid, kidney, or heart disease, diabetes, or high blood pressure
+Your pregnancy is high risk because you have diabetes, high blood pressure, a clotting or blood disorder, or thyroid, kidney, or heart disease

 Your baby is moving less than usual, has slow growth, has too much or too little amniotic fluid, or is overdue